#System Status

 #Viewing System Status

-- Review the top status indicator.
-The page refreshes the current status through the portal about once per minute.
+/status, or from the sidebar when visible. - Review the top status indicator.
+The page refreshes current incident status and project-health status through the portal about once per minute.

 #Reviewing Active Incidents